Personalized Federated Learning on Data with Dynamic Heterogeneity under Limited Storage: Implementation Details

 \textbf{Average Accuracy}.
 This metric indicates the average performance of each method over the entire FL process based on the mean of the IAA values of all $T$ FL rounds:

-AA can reduce the evaluation error caused by changes in task difficulty to better evaluate the performance stability of different FL methods throughout the entire FL process.
+AA can reduce the evaluation error caused by the changes of the task difficulty, and better evaluate the performance stability of different FL methods throughout the entire FL process.

 \textbf{Average Forgetting Measure}.
-In continuous learning, the forgetting measure can be expressed as the degree to which the accuracy of the current task decreases compared to the previous task.
-We define the average forgetting measure as the average of the forgetting measure of the entire FL process:
+We define the forgetting measure as the difference in the performances of the client when it can access real data of previous tasks and when it cannot access real data of previous tasks.
+Defining the IAA value of the Centralized method in the $t$-th FL round as ${IAA}^{t}_{Centralized}$, the average forgetting measure (AFM) of each method is the average of the forgetting measure of the entire FL process:

 AFM can evaluate the degree of knowledge backward transfer, and the smaller the value, the better the memory stability of the FL method.